Limited Liability Company (LLC) Disputes

 Limited liability companies (LLCs) are popular choices for individuals looking to start a business.
 While there is flexibility in how owners can decide to manage the LLC, conflicts can arise among the owners.
-There are laws, such as California’s Revised Uniform Limited Liability Company Act (RULLCA), that apply to LLCs, but the parties can often contract to avoid dispute or minimize disruptions to the business.
-Best practice is for LLC members to consult with an attorney to ensure the LLC’s operating agreement addresses essential issues that could become problems in the future.
+There are laws, such as California’s Revised Uniform Limited Liability Company Act (RULLCA), that apply to LLCs, but the parties can often contract to avoid disputes or minimize disruptions to the business.
+Best practice is for LLC founders and members to consult with an attorney to ensure the LLC’s operating agreement addresses essential issues that could become problems in the future.

 What Duties Do LLC Members Have to Each Other and the LLC?